 "Billy is dead.
 Hit by a taxi down by the harbor.
 I think he may have been running from the same guys who were after me.
 I came here from there, the police were investigating the accident."

-Sally's mien changed.
+Sally's look changed.
 It was the first time I'd seen her frown.

 "You're sure it was Billy?
 You're sure he's dead?"